Keto Poke Bowl

-Microwave the cauliflower for 1 minute and add at the bottom of the bowl.
+Microwave the cauliflower for 1 minute and add to the bottom of the bowl.

-Stir the marinade with cubes of tuna and transfer it on top of the bowl along with chopped vegetables, slices of avocado, and seeds or seaweeds.
+Stir the marinade with cubes of tuna and transfer it to the top of the bowl along with chopped vegetables, slices of avocado, and seeds or seaweeds.

 You can make a vegan keto poke bowl by replacing the raw fish with raw firm tofu cubes or tempeh cubes.
 Both are vegan keto-friendly protein options.